 Necessity has also seen calls for changes in the law, for example in the move towards electronic signing and witnessing of wills, something that we have been demanding for a long time, because even before Covid 19 many clients had mobility issues.
-I should add that we still see a similar need for change in notarial services.

 But perhaps the most stark change is how we have had to manage our business in times of crisis, and how this has called for skills which are lacking by too many within our profession.

 Issues traditional training programmes often fail to address